-This device supports the Dante audio networking protocol, which allows transmission of multichannel, high-definition digital audio over the same Ethernet connection.
+This device supports the Dante audio networking protocol, which allows transmission of multichannel, high-definition digitial audio over the same Ethernet connection.
+AES67 audio flows are also supported.

 Use the primary connector when using a star network topology, consisting of individual Cat-5e connections between the devices and an Ethernet switch.
 Alternatively this connection can be used to daisy chain directly to another Lake Processor.
 The daisy chain topology should not be used with Dante.